Support Page Content

 - For photos provide the source of the photo if in the public domain; if not in the public domain have individuals in the photos sign a waiver to have their images used for your research.

-- For videos, provide a URL where we can view them; if this is not possible then arrange to have a CD or DVD delivered to the Dr. Zach Schudson, the Psychology Department Human Subjects Chair.
+- For videos, provide a URL where we can view them; if this is not possible then arrange to have a CD or DVD delivered to Dr. J.J.
+Qin, the Psychology Department Human Subjects Chair.

-- Submit your materials to the Submission Portal.
+- Submit your materials to the Submission Portal by Friday April 4, 2026.

 - Wait.
-Dr. Hurtz will email you to let you know whether your project is approved or needs to be revised.
+The Human Subjects Chair will email you to let you know whether your project is approved or needs to be revised.
 The review process may take up to 10 days.

-- Register your class project in the Psychology Research website if you are using the subject pool.
+- Set up your study in Sona if you are using the subject pool.
 Use the title, description, and other project information EXACTLY as submitted in your approved application.
 Any changes will need to be approved first!

-- Assign credits to participants promptly after each session.
+- Assign credits to participants promptly after each session that completed the study to your standards.

-- Deactivate the project in the Psychology Research Website when no more sessions will be run.
+- Deactivate the project in Sona - Psychology Research when no more sessions will be run.

 - If you are not using the subject pool, you can begin recruiting participants once your proposal has been approved.
 Follow the procedures approved in your application.